EricLindesay/competitive-coding/kattis/medium/fibonaccicycles/README.md

 Can you write a program to help Yraglac find the answer?

 ### Input
-The first line contains a single integer `1 <=q Q <=q 500`, the number of   queries to follow.
+The first line contains a single integer `1 <= Q <= 500`, the number of   queries to follow.
-The next `Q` lines each   contain a single integer `2 <=q   k <=q 1, 000`, the modulo to be used for the query.
+The next `Q` lines each   contain a single integer `2 <=   k <= 1, 000`, the modulo to be used for the query.
 It   is guaranteed that some number in the sequence will be   repeated.

 ### Output
 For each query, output the `n` such that `F_ n` is the first number in the   sequence of Fibonacci numbers modulo `k` that has a repeat at some point in   the sequence.